mattermost/docs/source/administration/config-settings.rst

 Experimental Sidebar Features (Experimental)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Disabled:** Users cannot access the experimental channel sidebar feature set.
+**Disabled**: Users cannot access the experimental channel sidebar feature set.

-**Enabled (Default On):** Enables the experimental sidebar features for all users on this server.
+**Enabled (Default On)**: Enables the experimental sidebar features for all users on this server.
 Users can disable the features in **Account Settings > Sidebar > Experimental Sidebar Features**.
 Features include collapsible categories, unread filtering, and history arrows. `Learn more or give us feedback <https://about.mattermost.com/default-sidebar/>`_.

-**Enabled (Default Off):** Users must enable the experimental sidebar features in Account Settings. `Learn more or give us feedback <https://about.mattermost.com/default-sidebar/>`_.
+**Enabled (Default Off)**: Users must enable the experimental sidebar features in Account Settings. `Learn more or give us feedback <https://about.mattermost.com/default-sidebar/>`_.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalChannelSidebarOrganization": off`` with options ``off``, ``default_on`` and ``default_off``.                                         |